-Jordan focuses on complex intellectual property litigation between competitors in patent law.
-While he is particularly experienced in the technology behind telephony, video-on-demand and video game systems, he has also worked with a wide variety of other technologies, including methods for producing athletic garments, systems for monitoring power grids, optical equipment and methods for encrypting software.
-Jordan also has experience litigating trademark and copyright infringement.
+Jordan is a trial lawyer who focuses on complex intellectual property litigation between competitors in patent law, and specializes in developing and executing powerful thematic narratives in high-stakes jury trials.
+While he is particularly experienced in the technology behind telephony, online video, and video game systems, he has also worked with a wide variety of other technologies, including outdoor sporting equipment and accessories, methods for producing athletic garments, systems for monitoring power grids, optical equipment, and methods for encrypting software.
+Jordan also has experience litigating trade secret misappropriation, breach of contract, trademark, and copyright infringement issues.

 Before becoming an attorney, Jordan served as an Americorps VISTA volunteer with Pro Bono Net and Montana Legal Services.
 There, he partnered with law firms, national nonprofits and software developers in adapting new technology to provide legal information to traditionally underserved populations.